Timber French doors repair | Period door repair

 Are French doors secure?

 A French door is designed to offer a bright and airy entryway into your home.
 Many people believe that because of this, French doors are not that secure.
-However, French doors can have any lock adding to them.
-You can also use glass break sensors and motion alarms to keep your property secure.
+However, these doors can have any lock added to them.
+You can also use multi-point locking systems, glass break sensors and motion alarms to keep your property secure.
 Plus, most French doors in the UK are either located inside the home or at the back of the house.
 So, as long as your garden is secure and your French doors have modern security measures in place, they are very secure.

 Are double doors and French doors the same?